The Food Standards Agency is what is known as the ‘Controller’ of the personal data provided to us.

 What we do with it

 No third parties have access to your personal data unless the law allows them to do so.
-In line with this commitment your information may be passed to UK and EU law enforcement and international crime agencies.
+In line with this commitment your information may be passed to other competent authorities such as government departments, public bodies and organisations which perform public functions for investigation or prosecution purposes or when it is in the substantial public interest.